marksimpson82/blog/_posts/2025-12-22-tune-blade-windows-air-play.md

 ## Solution: [TuneBlade](http://www.tuneblade.com/)
 I honestly feel like a bit of a dope, as [TuneBlade](http://www.tuneblade.com/) has been around for a while and is an AirPlay-compatible implementation for Windows that can stream to receivers.
 A license is a mere £8 -- great value!

+Steps:
-Step 1: Install TuneBlade
+1. Install TuneBlade
-Step 2: Select your AirPlay-compatible device
+1. Select your AirPlay-compatible device
-Step 3: Reduce the audio delay down to sub-second (default is a 2s delay) to reduce lag Step 4: Play some music
+1. Reduce the audio delay down to sub-second (default is a 2s delay) to reduce lag
+1. Play some music

 That's all there is to it!
 I can now stream my Windows PC audio to my Yamaha WXC-50 receiver.
 It's not _quite_ as slick as using a Mac, but it's close.